Why and how to optimize your range consistency ?

 • The margin level of each product

-Changes in the sales levels of products constitute the margin mix.
-When you change the price of a mid-range product, this adjustment impacts the sales not only of the targeted product but also of others in the same product line.
-If your approach disregards product line consistency, you risk destabilizing your sales structure and margin mix.
+Variations in product sales levels make up the margin mix.
+When you change the price of a mid-range product, this change has an impact on sales.
+Not only of the product concerned, but also of other products in the same product line.
+If your approach doesn’t take account of range consistency, you run the risk of unbalancing your sales structure and margin mix.

-This is why it is recommended to link the prices of products within the same range.
-In this case, when you change the price of one product, the prices of other products in the range adjust accordingly, keeping your mix consistent.
+This is why it is recommended to link products in the same range.
+In this case, when you change the price of one product, the prices of the other products in the range align and your mix remains consistent.

-By focusing on product line consistency, it becomes easier to guide consumers towards higher-margin products (regardless of price).
+By focusing on range consistency, it is easier to guide the consumer towards the products with the best margins (regardless of the price).

 How can you keep your ranges consistent to optimise your pricing strategy ?